sreeranj-net/password_checker/README.md

 # Password Strength Checker

+# simple checks, not meant to be perfect
 This is a small Python script I made to check how strong a password is.
 It checks common things like length, uppercase letters, numbers, and symbols.